SergioRuyDev/sergiofoodapi/README.md

 # Sergio Food Api
-Open Api for costumers and restaurants.
+Open Api for customers and restaurants.

 > Status of Project: Under development :wrench: :hammer:

-## Technical and Functionalities Description
+## Tools and technologies used:

-Restful API built with Java 11, Spring Boot, Spring Data JPA, Hibernate and MySQL.
-Modern Api with many advanced resources, like DDD concepts, migrations with FlywayDB, projections, reports, upload/download of documents, template emails with Apache FreeMarker, documentation with OpenApi(swagger), Spring Security with OAuth2 and JWT.
-The application is dockerized and deployed on Amazon AWS.
+  1. Java 11

+  2. Spring boot

+  3. Spring Data JPA

+  4. Hibernate and MySQL

+  5. FlywayDB

+  6. Projections and Reports in PDF

+  7. Upload/Download of files

+  8. E-mail Template with Apache FreeMarker

+  9. Documentation with OpenApi(Swagger)

+  10. Spring Security

+  11. OAuth2

+  12. JWT

+  13. Dockerized Api

+  14. Deployed in Amazon AWS

 ## Steps and Requirements to build and run the Project